 When can babies eat garlic?

+Garlic may be introduced as soon as baby is ready to start solids, which is generally around 6 months old.
 Many people believe that bland foods are best for babies, but there is no evidence to support this cultural myth.
-In fact, people around the world introduce alliums and other flavorful foods early in their solids journey.
-One study even found that babies nurse longer and ingest more breastmilk from mothers who have ingested garlic.1
+In fact, people around the world introduce alliums like garlic and other flavorful foods early in their solids journey.
+One study even found that babies nurse longer and ingest more breast milk from mothers who have ingested garlic.1

 Is garlic healthy for babies?

-Is garlic a choking hazard for babies?
+Is garlic a common choking hazard for babies?

 Is garlic a common allergen?

 No. Allergic reactions to garlic are rare, but not unheard of and, notably, when they have occurred, they have tended to be severe.11 12 13 14 People who are sensitive to onions or other members of the lily family may also be sensitive to garlic.15 Of note, some allergens in foods in this family are sensitive to heat, meaning that well-cooked garlic might be well-tolerated in an individual who is sensitive to raw garlic.
 Individuals with Oral Allergy Syndrome (also called pollen fruit syndrome), and in particular, those with sensitivities to grass pollen and mugwort pollen (a weed) may also be sensitive to garlic.16 17 Oral Allergy Syndrome typically results in short-lived itching or burning in the mouth and is unlikely to result in a dangerous reaction.
 Skin contact with raw garlic has been associated with the development of hand eczema.18

 As you would when introducing any new food, start by offering a small quantity for the first couple of servings.
 If there is no adverse reaction, gradually increase the quantity over future meals.